kunalnovice/EJTask/ReadMe.md

 It helps in understanding the state of execution at the time of analysis, if any investigation is required.

+properties files are used to abstract test data outside the test
+        JSONLocator to verify JSON path within a response.
+        TestData.properties to keep any test.
+Alternatively XLS can be used to keep test data TestEnvironment keeps some configurable parameters

 Improvement: More Logging in info.log can be activated, Refactoring to make code more readable and extensible.